Best of NYC in 10 Days

 • Tokyo Taiyaki - Taiyaki is a japanese dessert shaped like fish that tastes like a waffle.
 It’s filled with vanilla custard and topped of with ice cream

-• Strand Book Store A huge bookstore in the city with new and used books
+• Strand Book Store A huge, famous bookstore in the city with new and used books

 • Jean’s is a nice restaurant in NoHo with delicious food and sometimes a few famous people.
 They recommend choosing a lot of smaller dishes and sharing it with your friends.

 • Washington Square Park isn’t the biggest park and probably also not the prettiest in the city but I feel like it is quintessential NYC.
-You’ll always find chess players, artists and buskers in one area with families and tourists.
+You’ll always find chess hustlers (as shown in Searching for Bobby Fischer), artists and buskers in one area with families and tourists.
 The well known Washington Square Arch is also right there.

 • The Cellar is the most famous comedy club in the city.
 If you want to see a famous comedian and don’t mind spending money on a $60 ticket and 2 drinks, this is the place to go.